 Editor’s note: While A Voice for Men takes no stand on the question of religious faith or lack of faith, we are pleased to publish the following piece by ‘Rebel Priest’ Jules Gomes, who provides an example of anti-male bias currently infiltrating the Christian Church.
 As with all histories, philosophies and religions, feminist deconstruction of all things male is seeping into the every institution.

 Rachel Treweek, Bishop of Gloucester, is a über-feminist.
-On Sunday, she called for the God of the Bible to undergo Gender Reassignment Surgery.
+In 2018, she called for the God of the Bible to undergo Gender Reassignment Surgery.
 “I don’t want young girls or young boys to hear us constantly refer to God as he,” she told The Telegraph.

 Jesus, the Son of God, called God his Father.
 Treweek grew up praying the Lord’s Prayer and calling God “Our Father”.
 But now, as the most senior female bishop in the Church of England and a member of the House of Lords, our Rachel has inside information that God wishes to transition to a non-gendered being.